-When using ServicePulse it is possible to load any given message in ServiceInsight easiy by clicking the "Open in ServiceInsight" link to load the message in ServiceInsight.
+It is possible to load any given message in ServiceInsight from ServicePulse by clicking the "Open in ServiceInsight" link.

 The benefits of this feature can be leveraged without installing ServicePulse.

-Click the link in ServicePulse, it opens a link in the browser, like this:
+Click the link in ServicePulse, it opens a link in the browser:

 This is the URI to which ServiceInsight listens.
-It launches ServiceInsight to do the following:
+It launches ServiceInsight and does the following:

-- Automatically connect to localhost on port 33333
+- Automatically connects to localhost on port 33333

-- Perform a search on a specific Message ID
+- Performs a search on a specific Message ID

 This means that a specific message that was in the error queue will be displayed as soon ServiceInsight opens, allowing the cause to be seen.

-There is no magic here, the URL can generated as long as the convention is followed.
-Construct the URI and send it via email to development team, who can then paste it into the Run window (Win + R) or browser.
+The URI can be generated manually as long as the convention is followed.
+Construct the URI and send it to the development team, who can then paste it into the Run window or a browser.